Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Empirical Dominance and Pseudo-Nash Equilibrium

 \subsection{Beyond Nash for Parameterized Games}

-Recall that our goal is to define a notion of stability for games using cryptography, which eliminates unnatural Nash equilibria---e.g., bruteforceing crypto.
-The above equivalence theorem makes one wonder, if Nash is equivalent to pseudo-Nash, how is this possible.
-Our next sanity check is an example showing that in (random variable ensembles corresponding to) parameterized games the above equivalence between Nash and Pseudo-Nash does no longer hold.
-To this direction
+Recall that our goal is to define a notion of stability for games using cryptography, which eliminates unnatural Nash equilibria (e.g., brute-forcing crypto).
+The above equivalence theorem makes one wonder, if Nash is equivalent to pseudo-Nash, how can our notion provide more stability if it collapses to the very concept it seeks to improve?
+The resolution is that equivalence between Nash and pseudo-Nash does not hold in parametrized games (i.e., games where the utility depends on the security parameter $\secparam$).
+As a sanity check, we describe two ensembles $\rX=\ensemble{\rX}, \rY=\ensemble{\rY}$ for which $\E{}{\rY_\secparam} > \E{}{\rX_\secparam} $ for all $\secparam$; but, the empirical mean of $\rY_\secparam$ does not converge to its expectation with polynomial samples in $\secparam$, which would make the two equilibrium notions distinct.